How to Become a Translator: 6 Steps to Your Dream Job

 - Future Learn offers a translation course taught by experts from Cardiff University and the University of Namibia.
 You can take this course for $69 if you’d like to earn a certificate.
 However, you can also access course materials for up to six weeks at no charge.

 A certification in translation is an easy way to show you have the skills necessary to do the work.

 ATA offers a certification that gives you a special designation (“CT”) that you can use with your name on your resume, website, business cards and/or other promotional material.

 Additionally, there are industry-specific certifications available, though these are often targeted at interpreters.
 For instance, the National Board of Certification for Medical Interpreters offers a “CMI” (Certified Medical Interpreter) credential.
-However, getting certified as an interpreter in a specific field can still show that you know a lot about the language used in this context, so it could also help you get translating work.

 Another thing to consider is getting non-language-related certifications in a field in which you’re interested in translating.
 For instance, becoming a certified paralegal could help you get translating work in the legal field by showing that you understand the industry.
 Similarly, being a certified nurse might help you get medical translation work.

-4. Target a specific industry and learn industry-specific terms.
+4. Target a specific industry and learn industry-specific terms

 Once you’re fluent in a language, you’ll also want to target industry-specific terms for whatever field you’re interested in working in.